brhoughton/react-note-app/README.md

-# Project Title
+# React Note App

-App for writing notes.
+App for writing and storing notes.

 ## Description